-It was invented in 1958 when Gordon Gould proposed the Q-switching method to produce pulsed laser beams.
-As you will discover, pulsed lasers can reach the high peak power typically required to remove material.
+Laser ablation was discovered in 1958 when Gordon Gould proposed the Q-switching method to produce pulsed laser beams.
+The key characteristic of pulsed lasers is that they can reach the high peak power typically required to remove material.

 How Does the Laser Ablation Process Work?

-In today’s manufacturing industry, CO2 and fiber laser systems are widely used to generate laser ablation.
-Although these lasers are used with different materials, they generate laser ablation in the same way.
-Here’s how:
+In today’s manufacturing, CO2 and fiber laser systems are widely used for laser ablation.
+Although these lasers are used with different materials, they achieve laser ablation in the same way.

 All materials have an ablation threshold.
 It is a property that is unique to each material.
 When the intensity generated by a laser is above the material’s ablation threshold, the material is ablated.
-But if the intensity is below the ablation threshold, nothing happens, except a slight increase in temperature.
+If the intensity is below the ablation threshold, nothing happens, except a slight increase in temperature.

-Materials that are expelled from the surface are vaporized into fumes.
-Although these fumes are minimal, a fume extraction system is usually required near the laser to avoid accumulation and obstruction of the light beam.
+Materials expelled from the surface are vaporized into fumes.
+Although these fumes are minimal, a fume extraction system is usually required near the laser for safety and to avoid accumulation and obstruction of the laser beam.

-Laser parameters are the key to mastering laser ablation.
-By adjusting them, laser experts can optimize the laser process for different applications.
-You will find the most important laser parameters to consider explained below.
+Laser parameters are key to mastering laser ablation.
+By adjusting them, experts can optimize the laser process for different applications.
+You will find the most important laser parameters to consider below.
 Take note that for laser cutting, different parameters need to be adjusted.

 Wavelength